Explore how American Sign Language fits into deaf culture, and practice communicating about familiar topics using sign language.

 - Work with community partner to practice development of receptive skills

 Student was assessed throughout the ELO process to ensure understanding of the material.
 Student worked with a local interpreter who gave assessments on the student’s ability to sign and interpret signs when given, researched deaf culture through websites, books, and personal interactions.
 The student wrote research papers and created teaching videos as assessments.
-Student then completed a sixty minute presentation of learning to connect artifacts to the course competencies as well as used sign language for portions of the presentation.
+Student then completed a one hour presentation of learning to connect artifacts to the course competencies as well as used sign language for portions of the presentation.
 The purpose of the presentation is to demonstrate a full understanding of the competencies and explain how the work is evidence of mastery for those competencies.
 Student gave a twenty minute presentation that was open to the community.